Marshall Sahlins

 The Hindu

-This book is perhaps the most comprehensive investigation of the concept of patronage in the South Asian context.
+Perhaps the most comprehensive investigation of the concept of patronage in the South Asian context.
 It lends enormous comparative insight to the intricate process of patronage and its implications … the book has the potential to open up new frontiers of research on patronage politics, and will be seen as a work of enduring importance for scholars of most major disciplines on South Asia.

 Jon P. Mitchell